-This review of literature provides background information relative to mClass: Reading 3D.
-The history of reading will be explored to include instructional trends, reading initiatives and policies, and the development of the mClass: Reading 3D assessment program.
-A description of program components will be provided.
-Research on technology is included to show how student assessment has evolved to meet the demands of 21st century learning.
+This review of literature provided background information relative to mClass: Reading 3D.
+The history of reading has been explored to include instructional trends, reading initiatives and policies, and the development of the mClass: Reading 3D assessment program.
+A description of program components has been provided.
+Research on technology was included to show how student assessment has evolved to meet the demands of 21st century learning.

-Additionally, an extensive review of professional development research is included to examine the extent to which teachers are equipped with necessary skills to positively impact students' reading achievement.
+Additionally, an extensive review of professional development research was included to examine the extent to which teachers are equipped with necessary skills to positively impact students' reading achievement.
 Professional development models are outlined to provide a framework of variations relating to teacher training.
-The program evaluation will attempt to provide a detailed analysis that may guide the selected school district and state for future recommendations on the implementation and impact of the mClass: Reading 3D assessment.
+The program evaluation provided a detailed analysis that may guide the selected school district and state for future recommendations on the implementation and impact of the mClass: Reading 3D assessment.